MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/proof-of-possession-tokens.md

 ## PoP Variants

 There are several PoP protocols and variations.
-The Microsoft Entra ID infrastructure currently supports two types:
+The Microsoft Entra ID infrastructure aims to supports two types:

 - **PoP via Signed HTTP Request (SHR)** .
 See [PoP key distribution](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-pop-key-distribution-07) and [SHR](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-signed-http-request-03) for the detailed specifications.
+This is fully supported by Entra ID and by the SDKs for public client scenarios, i.e. desktop and mobile apps.
 - **PoP via mutual TLS (mTLS)**.
 See [RFC 8705](https://datatracker.ietf.org/doc/html/rfc8705) for details.
+Investigated for confidential clients, i.e. web sites, web apis, server to server calls.
+No support exists currently.

 mTLS is faster and has the advantage of including man-in-the-middle protections at the TLS layer; however, it can be difficult to establish mTLS tunnels between the client and the identity provider and between the client and the resource.
 PoP via Signed HTTP Request (SHR) does not rely on transport protocol changes; however the server nonce must be handled explicitly by the app developer.
-All MSAL releases support PoP via SHR for public client (desktop) and confidential client applications.

-For confidential client (web apps, web APIs, and Managed Identity), support for mTLS is currently not available.

-## Support for PoP
+## Support for PoP SHR

 Microsoft has enabled PoP via Signed HTTP Request (SHR) in some of its web APIs.
 Microsoft Graph supports PoP tokens.
 For example, if you make an unauthenticated request to `https://graph.microsoft.com/v1.0/me/messages` you will get a `HTTP 401` response with two `WWW-Authenticate` headers, indicating bearer and PoP token support.